IsaacEf/RetroLog/README.md

 Be sure to have the most recent version of Golang installed.

-To start the webserver simply run
+To start the webserver navigate to the `RetroLog/backend/` folder and run

-`$ go run backend/main.go`
+`$ go run main.go`